Creating an external notification custom plugin

 External notification is a feature available on Hathor headless wallet through the installation of plugins.
 At the moment, Hathor has four official plugins that cover the most basic needs.
 Nevertheless, some use cases may have specific not covered needs.
 In this situation, the use cases can create their own custom external notifications plugins.
 This article provides all prescriptions that a use case needs to develop such a plugin.

-To know more about the external notifications feature, see About external notifications.
+For more on the external notifications feature, see About external notifications.

 Prescriptions